coin8086/cloudworker/draft.md

    The answer could be:

      * Some IPC call like WCF, gRPC or CGI?
-     * Or make the above code in COM and make wrappers in different languages with callbacks just like Symphony does?
+     * ~~Or make the above code in COM and make wrappers in different languages with callbacks just like Symphony does?~~
      * Or ...?

+   We could do some dynamic loading of an assembly, which can support both in-process integration with user code just like linking a library, and out-of-process integration with user code in gRPC, WCF, or CGI, etc.

 2. When to end?
 Is it busy polling the queue endlessly?

    The answer could be a kind of "ending message", which is also a kind of "broadcast" message.
-However, note that the message order is not ensured and a message may be enqueued more than once.
+The ending message should be the last message sent to the queue.
+However, note that in Storage Queue the message order is not ensured and a message may be enqueued more than once.